Learner Support Services - Transfer Resources

 · If I transfer to a university from NWACC, do I have to provide a high school transcript with GPA and ACT scores?

 Also, you may be required to have a higher GPA for admission to certain programs within the universities once you are admitted.
 Plan ahead and use your advisors help to find out the specific requirements for where you intend to transfer.
-University web sites will provide you with about all the information you need and seek help if you have trouble finding what you need to know.
+University web sites will provide you with about all the information you need.
+Seek help if you have trouble finding what you need to know.
 If you need help please contact the university admissions office of the university you are transferring to.

 · If I complete a transfer associate degree (AA or AS) but I still don’t know what to major in when I transfer, is that a problem?